Unsupervised Elicitation of Language Models: Methodology

 \subsection{Our Algorithm}

-Finding the optimal label set that maximizes our scoring function is an integer programming problem, which is computationally infeasible for realistic dataset sizes ($10^3<N<10^6$). \ourmethod thus proposes an efficient approximate algorithm \ref{alg:main}, which is inspired by simulated annealing.
+Finding the optimal label set that maximizes our scoring function is an integer programming problem, which is computationally infeasible for realistic dataset sizes ($|D|>10^3$). \ourmethod thus proposes an efficient approximate algorithm \ref{alg:main}, which is inspired by simulated annealing.

 Starting from an empty labeled set, \ourmethod initializes the search process with $K$ randomly labeled examples, then iteratively adds labels, one at a time.
 To add a label, \ourmethod executes three steps: 1) sample a new example, 2) decide its label while fixing any introduced inconsistencies, and 3) decide whether to accept this new label based on the scoring function.
 In this way, \ourmethod incrementally expands the label set and improves the score.
+The bottom of Figure \ref{fig:algorithm} illustrates this iterative process.

 \textbf{Initialization.} We initialize the searching process with $K$ randomly labeled examples.
 The choice of $K$ presents a trade-off.
-A large $K$ (e.g., $K=N$) introduces significant initial noise that hinders subsequent convergence.
-Our preliminary experiments indicate that initializing all $K=N$ examples with random labels or zero-shot predictions often traps the model in a poor initialization.
+A large $K$ introduces significant initial noise that hinders subsequent convergence.
+Preliminary results show that initializing all $K=|D|$ examples with random labels or zero-shot predictions often traps the model in a poor initialization.
 Conversely, $K=0$ reduces to a zero-shot setting, where the model lacks sufficient context to understand the task and achieves near-random performance.
-Empirically, we find that a small number (e.g., $K=8$), often strikes a good balance by providing sufficient demonstrations while reducing initial noise \citep{min-etal-2022-rethinking}.
+Empirically, we find that a small number (e.g., $K=8$) often strikes a good balance by providing sufficient demonstrations while reducing initial noise \citep{min-etal-2022-rethinking}.

 \textbf{Choose a New Example to Label.} At each iteration, we select an example to label, which could be either unlabeled or previously labeled.
 This allows us to dynamically correct earlier mistakes.
 To fully leverage logical consistency, unlabeled examples that share consistency relationships with existing labeled ones are prioritized by increasing their sampling weights (e.g., by a factor of 100).